 Utah uses statutory guidelines based on both parents’ incomes and the number of overnights exercised.

-If you are facing divorce, custody litigation, support disputes, or post-decree enforcement in Provo, schedule a confidential consultation to evaluate your options.
+If you are facing divorce, chil custody litigation, support disputes, or post-decree enforcement in Provo, speak with an experienced Provo divorce lawyer to evaluate your options and protect your long-term interests.

 Rifleman Law & Mediation represents clients in Provo and throughout Utah County in matters involving:

-Based in Saratoga Springs.
-Representing clients in fivorce and family law matters in Provo and throughout Utah County.
+Based in Saratoga Springs, Rifleman Law & Mediation represents clients in divorce and family law matters in Provo and throughout Utah County.